brunoochi/brunoochi.github.io/_pages/portfolio/PJBattle.md

 >"Let me get it straight - this game throws any historical accuracy right throw the window.
 And I'm not even talking about this whole "robotic females" fiasco.
 I'm talking about "Norwegian heavy water facility sabotage" - the operation which literally prevented Nazi Germany from developing a nuclear weapon .
 In REAL history Allies lost ~40 brave men in sequence of operations and onlyLet me get it straight - this game throws any historical accuracy right throw the window.
 And I'm not even talking about this whole "robotic females" fiasco.
 I'm talking about..."

-This got 99% probability of being "Multiplayer".

->"Is it fun?
-Yes, it definitely is I’ve loved every minute of the 25+ hours I’ve put into the multiplayer.
-The multiplayer is a lot more tactical then Battlefield 1 and a little slower Paced as well, (but not to slow) a lot more destruction and more realistic destruction like pieces of building hanging when you blow a hole into the wall, or being able to shoot through the wall with highIs it fun?
-Yes, it definitely is I’ve loved every minute of the 25+ hours I’ve put into the multiplayer.
-The multiplayer is a lot more tactical then Battlefield 1 and a little slower Paced as well, (but not to slow) a lot more destruction and more realistic destruction like pieces of building hanging when you blow a hole into the wall, or being able to shoot through the wall..."

-These results don't look bad at all.
-But if you screen over the other reviews you will find lots of labels that makes no sense.
-Also, picking the highest probability labels is very simple, but what should we do for "borderline" reviews?
-Is 4 a reasonable number of labels, in the first place?
-It is the work of the analyst to improve results by tweaking the parameters, performing better data processing, or even considering methods other than LDA to estimate topics.

 ## Conclusion
 This project used basic NLP techniques to analyze customer reviews of two major FPS game franchises - Battlefield and Call of Duty.
 NLP is not a field of expertise that I am very familiar with, so this project was quite challenging (and rewarding).